 The promise of making millions by commoditizing licenses has helped transform Arizona’s cannabis industry from a streamlined list of nonprofit providers to a tangled network of for-profit management companies that operate them — a system some say rests on questionable legal footing.
 It has led to scores of nasty lawsuits between dispensary board members, all of whom want their piece of the potential profits.
 It has convinced dispensary operators to take out loans and hemorrhage money in the hopes they’ll earn it back someday.
 It has also prompted public cannabis companies to use investor cash from the Canadian stock exchange to expand their footprints in Arizona and other states.

-But for all the explosive growth Arizona’s pot industry has seen since 2012, experts predict the biggest earnings are still ahead.
-If the federal government loosens restrictions on cannabis companies, those businesses will no longer have to pay taxes connected to the “illegal sale of drugs,” allowing for larger profit margins.
+“illegal sale of drugs,” allowing for larger profit margins.
 More likely than federal change is an initiative to legalize adult-use marijuana in Arizona that could pass in November.
 If it does, the value of a nonprofit license is expected to instantly multiply due to the fact that the law gives first privileges to open an adult-use dispensary in the state to existing medical marijuana license holders.

 “I always wonder why more people don’t sell,” said Demitri Downing, founder and president of the Marijuana Industry Trade Association of Arizona.
 “But I think the reason is most people who are holding onto these papers are waiting for the transitional moment when it becomes adult use and then it triples in value.”